esonpaguia/glogger/README.md

 ## Configuration

-  * toCloseWindow - to close or not to close the initialized/launched window.
+  * toCloseWindow - to close or not to close the initialized browser window.

 ## To do